Vizzuality/devismos/_docs/sciteam/roles/support.md

 - Ensure that emerging & existing roles within the Science team are well defined and maintained, with adequate decision rights defined to allow them to achieve their purpose rapidly.

 - Facilitate the creation of new initiatives, assign roles to them, and accelerate their impact.

+## Current Experiments

+1. **Begin Project Pairing & Rotation Initiative**

+    - Assess projects, coordinate with Capacity
+    - Coordinate pairs & facilitate roles
+    - Check-ins can be done in sciteam meetings

+2. **Create growth framework for science**

+    - Round of check-ins as everyone finishes their reviews w/ exec team.
+Gather feedback and make sure that everyone feels they have a realistic, actionable plan to grow at Vizz.
+    - Orchestrate the creation of a broad competency taxonomy using skill survey and with input from the team
+    - Create growth plan template and personal growth plans with each team member
+    - Summarise feedback and share with team

+3. **Define streamlined process for Initiative Lead creation process** *(when the next opportunity arises)*
 ## Related Links

 * [Role Definition v2](https://docs.google.com/document/d/1wstNSI6X-O84blD_ZoXC6GRy9cg6wxdDYd5mcLIr_y4/edit?usp=sharing)